 The best advantages of a hostel are that you usually get free breakfast and they are normally located in convenient locations close to the action.
-There is also sometimes social activities to participate in to meet fellow travellers.
-I’ve included links to some of the hostels I stayed in during my travels:
+There is also sometimes social activities to participate in to meet fellow travellers too.

-I stayed in three AirBnB rentals but two were when I was travelling with friends.
+I stayed in three Airbnb rentals but two were when I was travelling with friends.
 If you are with a bigger group or travelling as a pair, check out this site as you will no doubt find a good deal.
-The time I chose AirBnB solo was in Atlanta because Southern USA is lacking in hostels.
+The time I chose Airbnb solo was in Atlanta because the Southern United States is lacking in hostels.
 Seriously.
 But my room was really nice and I had my own TV and kitchen area so it was a nice respite from hostel life.

-If you happen to be traversing the States in a car, in decent weather, why not save some money and go camping?
-Once you have the gear you can frequently find camp-sites countrywide for between $10 and $30.
-Obviously this wouldn’t suit everyone but it is a very good option for people travelling together and road tripping.
+If you happen to be traversing the States in a car and in decent weather, why not save some money and go camping?
+Once you have the gear you can frequently find campsites countrywide for between $10 and $30.
+Obviously this wouldn’t suit everyone but it is a very good option for people travelling together and road-tripping.
 Just remember to make s’mores for me.
 YUM.

 Have you heard of this amazing airline called Allegiant?
-Yes there planes are small and boring and they are strict with your carry-on luggage, but I got a flight from Austin to Las Vegas for $100 including checking my suitcase.
+Yes, their planes are small and boring and they are strict with your carry-on luggage, but I got a flight from Austin to Las Vegas for $100 including checking my suitcase.
 What a steal as I only booked it a few weeks in advance.
 I also checked out Southwest and Jetblue as they seem to be the best budget airlines in the United States.
-Flying will always be the most expensive transport option, but America is a big place so depending on how much time you have in the States, it may be the best for you and your travel needs.
+Flying will always be the most expensive transport option, but America is a big place.
+So depending on how much time you have in the States, it may be the best for you and your travel needs.

 The hashtag you see popping up everywhere?
 Yeah, I bussed across America because it really is the cheapest way to see the United States when you are travelling solo.
 The bus terminals are also usually in close proximity to city centres and public transport, which is a big win.
-I used a combination of Greyhound and Megabus, but I found the latter has cheaper fares if you buy your tickets very close to your ideal departure date.
+Firstly, I used a combination of Greyhound and Megabus.
+But I found the latter has cheaper fares if you buy your tickets very close to your ideal departure date.
 I always tried to buy ahead of time so this didn’t work to my advantage, but it might just work for you.
-Greyhound on the other hand visits a lot more places compared to Megabus.
+Greyhound, on the other hand, visits a lot more places compared to Megabus.
 So check them both when looking for budget transport in the United States.

 I only used Amtrak once for a long stint between San Francisco and Portland.
 I just didn’t think taking the train was worthwhile or cost-effective for me as I was stopping at a lot of places.
 But it was cheaper than flying for the above route and it was comfortable so not a bad option if you have long distances to travel.

-I believe if you are already in the United States and have your own vehicle or are travelling with someone and sharing the cost then this might be a feasible option for you.
-I get heart palpitations just thinking about driving on the other side and was also travelling solo so this wasn’t going to be a viable or budget option for me.
+I believe if you’re already in the United States and have your own vehicle or are travelling with someone and sharing the cost, then this might be a feasible option for you.
+I get heart palpitations just thinking about driving on the other side and was also travelling solo, so this wasn’t going to be a viable or budget option for me.

 In each city, I always turned to public transport if I couldn’t walk from place to place.
-The most I spent on a one-way ticket was $2.25 and the cheapest was $1.00 in Austin.
-I loved that the Austin day pass was also a staggering $2.00.
-Awesomeness!
+The most I spent on a one-way ticket was $2.25 and the cheapest was $1 in Austin.
+I loved that the Austin day pass was also a staggering $2.
 Google Maps was my best friend on this trip as it is so easy and simple to put in your location and destination and find the best/quickest/cheapest/fastest route.
-Oh, Google, what did I do without you in my life?

 Totally take advantage of the free breakfasts at hostels.
-Every place I stayed had the meal included in the price, and there was always some kind of interesting combination including fruit, juice, toast, cereal, muffins, bagels, waffles and pancakes.
+Every place I stayed had the meal included in the price and there was always some kind of interesting combination.
+This included fruit, juice, toast, cereal, muffins, bagels, waffles and pancakes.
 I actually enjoyed venturing into the kitchen each morning to see what was on offer.
 I always filled up before leaving for a day of sightseeing so I would eat less later and hence save money.

-You know that meal: fried chicken in the South or dinner in a certain restaurant or barbecue in Texas?
-I didn’t want to miss out on eating these must haves, so I did eat them.
+You know that meal: fried chicken in the South, dinner in a certain restaurant or barbecue in Texas?
+I didn’t want to miss out on eating these must-haves, so I did eat them.
 Just once.
 Sampling the local delicacies doesn’t have to break the bank if you control yourself.
 I know, it’s hard sometimes.